Consensys/doc.web3signer/docs/Reference/CLI/CLI-Subcommands.md

     eth2.export.to: /Users/me/my_node/interchange.json
     ```

 The file to export the slashing protection database to.
-The exported file uses the [Complete]
+The exported file uses the
-interchange format
+[validator client interchange format].

 ### `eth2 import`